 - Landlords borrowed £8.8bn, up 10% quarter-on-quarter but down 19% year-on-year.
 This came to 56,200 loans in total, up 9% compared to the second quarter but down 24% compared to the third quarter in 2015.

 The data is clear in every main indicator; home lending increased in the quarter immediately following the brexit result.
+I had the right real eastate and sell my house fast.
 This confounds the theories that a brexit vote would lead to a 20% drop in house prices and a slump in activity the UK.
 In a crucial and volatile situation as this, it is imperative that one consults efficient property management services to avoid unneccesaary complications.
 Property Management Services in Aventura, Florida might just be the right choice for you in this matter.

 In terms of house prices, the Government land registry data illustrates that to September 2016, there has been an average rise in house prices of 7.7% compared with last year.
 This positive rise has shown how resilient the UK property market really is.